 and

 where $ p $ and $ \tilde{p}$ are constants.
+We note from Fig. \ref{fig:ratio_5:1} that the range of the energy density at hydrodynamization time in the conformal window is slightly larger in the weakly self-interacting subsector.

 The value of $p$, $\tilde{p}$ and the characteristic of the hydrodynamization time in this conformal window is determined based on which sector dominates at early time.
-For instance, with dominance of the perturbative sector at time $\tau_0= 10^{-3}\gamma^{1/4}$, we find
+For instance, with dominance of the perturbative sector at reference time $\tau_0= 10^{-3}\gamma^{1/4}$, we find

 This is the same value {(within numerical accuracy) that is} obtained in the case of conformal attractors.
 We find that the hydrodynamization time of the perturbative sector in this conformal region is \textit{universal} as shown in Fig \ref{fig:hardconformality} and the same as in conformal attractors studied earlier in the literature.
 However for the holographic sector as in Fig \ref{fig:softconformality}, the value of the $ \tilde{p}$ increases from $ 0.64 $ to $ 2.1 $ as the ratio of the energy densities of the individual sectors at some early time $ \tau_0 = 0.001\gamma^{1/4} $ increases from $ 1:1 $ to $ 1000:1 $.
 Thus the hydrodynamization time of the holographic sector shows sensitivity towards the initial ratio of the energy densities of the subsectors.
 Hence one finds that even in the conformal window the hydrodynamization time of the soft sector can be substantially larger than the conformal attractors.